SES/RTS: History

 Prior to 2004, SES/RTS were the only commercial television stations broadcasting in Mount Gambier and the south east of South Australia, respectively.
 The stations broadcast a mixture of programs derived from the Seven Network, the Nine Network and Network 10.
-However, in 2004, WIN Television introduced a sole Network Ten affiliate, WIN Ten (MGS/LRS), becoming the second commercial television station in the region.
+However, in January 2004, WIN Television introduced a sole Network Ten affiliate, WIN Ten (MGS/LRS), becoming the second commercial television station in the region.
 Following this, SES/RTS became sole Nine Network affiliates, only sport programs (particularly AFL matches) being acquired from the Seven Network.

 In October 2007, SES/RTS became a sole Seven Network affiliates as the main WIN stations in South Australia.

-SES and RTS, along with GTS/BKN, switched off its analogue signal on 15 December 2010 at 9am.
+SES and RTS, along with GTS/BKN, switched off its analog signal on 15 December 2010 at 9am.
 SES and RTS planned to start providing the digital multi-channels GO!, GEM, 7TWO, 7mate, One and Eleven, expanding to the south east area from 11 November 2011, with other areas completed by early 2012.

 On 1 July 2016, WIN Seven (SES/RTS) and WIN Nine (SDS/RDS), continued to align with the Seven Network and the Nine Network respectively, at the same time of the start of its affiliation with Network Ten on WIN Ten (MGS/LRS).

 On 1 July 2021, the TV channels Seven SA (SES/RTS), Nine SA (SDS/RDS), and WIN SA (MGS/LRS) underwent a rebranding to align with their new program supply agreement with the Seven Network, the Nine Network, and Network 10, respectively.
 As of that date, Seven SA and Nine SA continued their affiliation with the Seven Network and the Nine Network, respectively, and there were no changes to their network affiliations.
 WIN SA (MGS/LRS), however, changed its name to 10 SA and remained affiliated with Network 10.

 Sometime between July 2021 and June 2025, the affiliations of SES/RTS and SDS/RDS were swapped, placing Nine on SES/RTS and Seven on SDS/RDS.